 Mulch will make a big difference in your planting beds.
-Mulching helps to reduce evaporation, maintain soil temperature, and prevent erosion by holding soil in place during heavy downpours.
-Mulch controls weeds by smothering seedlings and it helps keep fallen or low-growing fruits clean.
-Not only that, but as it decays over time, mulch improves soil composition and adds nutrients.
-Another plus — mulch dresses up flower beds, giving them a finished look.
+It helps to reduce evaporation, maintain soil temperature, and prevent erosion by holding soil in place during heavy downpours.
+Mulch controls weeds by smothering seedlings, and it helps keep fallen or low-growing fruits clean.
+Not only that, but as it decays over time, it improves soil composition and adds nutrients.
+Another plus is that mulch dresses up flower beds, giving them a finished look.

 A ring of mulch around trees makes mowing easier.
 You can mow right to the edge and eliminate the need for trimming.
-(This has the added benefit of protecting tree trunks from damage caused by mowers and trimmers.)
-Mulch also gives a nice, tidy look to planting beds.
+(This has the added benefit of protecting tree trunks from damage caused by mowers and weed trimmers.)

 Below are the many kinds of readily available organic mulches.
-Except where otherwise noted, spread mulch evenly 2 or 3 inches deep around trees, shrubs and perennials.
-An inch will do in a vegetable garden.
-For best appearance and effectiveness, cover the entire bed.
+Except where otherwise noted, spread mulch evenly 2 to 3 inches deep (51–76 mm) around trees, shrubs, and perennials.
+An inch (25 mm) will do in a vegetable garden.
+For the best appearance and effectiveness, cover the entire bed.
 Don’t allow mulch to touch a tree trunk or plant stems; leave about an inch of space.
-A ring of mulch around a tree looks best when it covers an area 3 to 6 feet out from the trunk.
-Keep mulch away from the foundation of your house so as not to encourage insects and mice.
+A ring of mulch around a tree looks best when it covers an area 3 to 6 feet (1–2 m) out from the trunk.
+Keep mulch away from the foundation to help keep away insects and mice.

-Apply new mulch in early summer, after the soil has begun to warm up.
+Apply new mulch in early summer, after the soil has begun to warm.
 The root development of newly installed plants will slow down if mulch is applied too early.

 - Grass clippings: Quickly decompose.
-Keep the layers to 2 inches or less.
-Weed-free if your lawn is.
+Keep the layers to 2 inches (51 mm) or less.
+Weed-free only if your lawn is.
 Allow clippings to dry before applying.

-- Cocoa-bean hulls: Becoming more widely available, but not recommended by the ASPCA.
+- Cocoa-bean hulls: Becoming more widely available but not recommended by the ASPCA.
 (The mulch’s chocolate-like scent, though short-lasting, is attractive to dogs, who may happily consume the hulls.
-Chocolate is a poison to dogs.)
+Chocolate is poison to dogs.)

-- Sawdust: Not usually a good choice, except for pathways (3 to 6 inches deep).
-It tends to cake and resist water absorption, also draws nitrogen from the soil.
+- Sawdust: Not usually a good choice, except for pathways.
+Mulch 3 to 6 inches (8–15 cm) deep.
+It tends to cake and resist water absorption and also draws nitrogen from the soil.

 - Newspaper: Especially good for weed control in a vegetable garden.
-Apply three layers, weight them down by covering with another kind of mulch.
+Apply three layers, and weigh them down by covering them with another type of mulch.

 - Cedar bark: Economical and usually stringy.
-Long lasting.
-Good for paths, trees, shrubs.
+Long-lasting.
+Good for paths, trees, and shrubs.
 May repel insects.

 - Cypress mulch: Attractive and lasts longer than hardwood mulch.
-However, these trees are slow-growing and their long-term survival is at risk, so there’s an ethical dilemma in buying this.
+However, these trees are slow-growing, and their long-term survival is at risk, so there’s an ethical dilemma in buying this.

 - Melaleuca mulch: An environmentally friendly alternative to Cypress mulch, this is from invasive Melaleuca species of trees.

 - Redwood mulch: Although called “redwood,” it isn’t actually a product from Redwood trees.
-It’s made from recycled wood which is dyed with coloring that’s safe for pets and the environment.
+It’s made from recycled wood that has been dyed with coloring that’s safe for pets and the environment.